abhyamgupta123/Hostel_Room_Automation/README.md

   You can control the lights or fans using simple remote (which i configured by myelf in my case).

 ### when in Wifi Client Mode:
-  You can control the same over an simple web interface when conned=cted to the netowork of your envirnment whose SSID and PASS are mentioned in code.
+  You can control the same over an simple web interface when connected to the netowork of your envirnment whose SSID and PASS are mentioned in code.

 <br>